Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

-Finally, science achievement may also related to other psychological factors.
-Specifically, the current analysis considers students' test anxiety level (ANXTES), sense of belonging to school (BELONG), expected education level (EISCED), expected occupational status (EISEIO), and motivation to achieve (MOTIVA), all of which are continuous except that EISCED is ordinal.
-All these variables are selected with $\nu=1$, except for MOTIVA which is not selected even when $\nu=3$.
 For most of these variables, the signs of the estimated coefficients are consistent with our intuition.
 Specifically, ANXTES has a negative coefficient, suggesting a higher level of test anxiety is associated with poorer performance, controlling for the rest of the variables.
-EISCED and EISEIO have positive coefficients, which suggests that a higher anticipation of the future is associated with high science achievement.
-However, it is less intuitive that BELONG has a negative coefficient, which may be due to not accounting for school effect.
+EISCED and EISEIO have positive coefficients, which suggests that higher anticipation of the future is associated with high science achievement.
+However, it is less intuitive that BELONG has a negative coefficient, which may be due to not accounting for the school effect.